jguerrerovid/vidsigner_documentation/docs/0-vidchain.md

 # VIDchain

 VIDchain is a product of [Validated ID](https://www.validatedid.com/), a Spanish Qualified Trust Service Provider, providing Self-Sovereign Identity (SSI) and related services.
+SSI is a rather new concept for managing digital identities with the main goal to return the control over identity data back to the users.

 - bla bla ssi
 - services for customers
 -